Faith57305/july-2025-introduction-to-html-5-Faith57305/README.md

 <li>To Inspire Appreciation – Encourage readers to value and cherish the beauty of nature.</li><br>
 <li>To Educate – Explain the importance of nature, ecosystems, and environmental conservation.</li><br>
 <li>To Advocate for Protection – Motivate people to take action to preserve natural resources and wildlife.</li><br>
-<li>To Reflect Personally – Share your own connection and experiences with nature to evoke emotions in readers.</li><br>
+<li>To Reflect Personally – Share my own connection and experiences with nature to evoke emotions in readers.</li><br>
 <li>To Promote Sustainability – Raise awareness about eco-friendly living and responsible resource use.</li><br>
 </ul>
 <h5>Nature Reservation Tips</h5><br>